maurictg/YTDownloader/README.md

 Other
-        -I      (Don't download, but only show information)
+        -I      (Don't download, but only show information) -t      (Set mime type, like 'mp4', 'mp3', 'webm') -s      (Skip video if present in directory)

 Protip
-You can use multiple arguments at once, like to show info about a video by id: YT2MP3 -vIi AkRiYsTN You can also write this as: YT2MP4 -v -I -i AkRiYsTN
+You can use multiple arguments at once, like to show info about a video by id: YT2MP3 -vIi AkRiYsTN You can also write this as: YT2MP3 -v -I -i AkRiYsTN
 ```